The Silhouette Cameo 3 is the newest machine I’ve reviewed from Silhouette, replacing the popular and much-beloved Silhouette Cameo 2.

 It depends on what you want to do!
 I’m a huge fan of all the features in the Business Edition, but they aren’t necessary for everyone.
 If you want to be able to download free SVG files, then you should at least upgrade to the Designer Edition.

-This comparison chart showing full list of features in the Basic, Designer, and Business Editions should help you decide.
 But you can always start off with the free Basic Edition and upgrade whenever you need to!

 Do you have to be connected to the internet to use the Cameo 3?